 Lift and Turn Drain Cover

-The lift and turn drain stopper has a small knob on its top which is used to open and close the cover by twisting it.
+The lift and turn drain stopper have a small knob on its top which is used to open and close the cover by twisting it.
 This type of drain cover has a central set-screw on its interior, which is screwed into the threaded drain crossbar.

 Push-and-Pull Shower Drain Cover